-Azusa Pacific University has selected Tim Kyle as the new head coach of the Cougars' emerging women's swimming and diving program, which enters its fourth year as a varsity program in the 2011-12 school year after posting a program-best fifth-place NAIA finish in the 2011 national championship meet.
+Azusa Pacific University selected Tim Kyle as its second head coach of the Cougars' women's swimming and diving program in 2012, which enters its eighth year as a varsity program in the 2015-16 school year.

 Kyle took over the women's swimming and diving program for three seasons through 2010, and he was also the women's water polo head coach for four seasons (2007-10).
 He has taught physical education courses at Citrus College and Azusa Pacific, and he is the head swim pro at Valley Hunt Club in Pasadena.

 "Tim has a proven track record as a college coach, and we are excited to see how he continues to develop our swimming and diving program," Azusa Pacific's incoming Director of Athletics Gary Pine said.
 "He is already familiar with the area and with Azusa Pacific University, and we are fortunate to bring an accomplished coach like him into our athletics program."